Tristor/prezto/README.md

 Prezto — Instantly Awesome Zsh
 ==============================

+This is a slightly lagging behind it's upstream, but is a mostly up to date copy of Sorin Ionescu's Prezto.
+This is forked in order to contain a copy in git of my changes and to provide me a way to easily synchronize these changes across systems.
+The only files modified here-in are in the runcoms folder, which contains my .zshrc, .zpreztorc, .zlogin, and .zlogout.
+You are welcome to clone this repo to get my configs, which are well-tested and used by me (and some of my coworkers) on numerous systems.
+Obviously, I use a Mac, and most of my settings are changed with that in mind.
+These configs work as-is on ZSH on FreeBSD 10.x as well.
+Other environments YMMV.

 Prezto is the configuration framework for [Zsh][1]; it enriches the command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.